Eastling

 Eastling is a small village 4½ miles to the southwest of Faversham, Kent in England.
 It is set in a designated Area of Outstanding Natural Beauty on the slope of the North Downs.

 The village's Conservation Area boasts some excellent buildings and gardens, and the Eastling Manor House.

 St Mary's Church

 The village church of St Mary's is believed to have been built on the foundations of an earlier place of worship before the 11th century.
 The oldest surviving parts are the base of the southwest tower, the nave and the western part of the chancel.

 The chancel was extended eastwards in the 14th century to create a sanctuary.
-About the same time, the St Katherine Chapel and an arcade was added to the southeast corner.
+About the same time, the St Katherine Chapel and an arcade were added to the southeast corner.

 The nave, north aisle and south arcade were substantially rebuilt by the architect R.C.
 Hussey in 1855–56; the west porch added and the nave re-roofed.
 St Mary's box pews, pulpit, lectern, rector's stall and choir stalls all date from that era.